Holland College prepping residence rooms for health-care workers | CBC News

 Health PEI has not said how it plans to use the rooms — but in other provinces, temporary housing has been offered to health-care workers who choose to live apart from their families to prevent potential exposure to COVID-19.

-Currie said the college's Glendenning Hall, and the Cumberland residence, have a total of 91 units that could be used.
+Currie said the college's Glendenning Hall and the Cumberland residence have 91 units that could be used.
 He said the location of the college's Charlottetown campus, just under three kilometres from the Queen Elizabeth Hospital, makes the residence buildings an ideal place to house health-care workers.

 He said only a few students are still living on campus — but that anyone left will be moving out at the end of this month.